David-CB-UK/sir-john-donne-reenactment/README.md

 - Provide a clean and responsive design
 - Ensure accessibility across devices
 - Provide educational material about Sir John Donne
-- Support public engagement at Re-enactment events
+- Support public engagement at re-enactment events
 - Offer an accessible digital resource that complements the physical Re-enactment display

 [Back to top](#sir-john-donne-re-enactment)